 Here’s how it works:

-There are so many professions being catered to on these sites, from writers, marketing directors, video editors to human resources managers and even legal whizzes.
-If you can do the work remotely, they will be included in these sites.
-If you don’t have any professional experience or qualification that is fine too.
-You can apply for jobs which require beginner, intermediate or advanced levels of competency.
+There are so many professions being catered to on these sites, from writers, marketing directors, and video editors to human resources managers and even legal whizzes.
+If you can do the work remotely, they will be included on these sites.
+If you don’t have any professional experience or qualifications that is fine too.
+You can apply for jobs that require beginner, intermediate or advanced levels of competency.

 Be a VA

-If you’re looking to get a bit more hands on then you may want to consider transcription work.
+If you’re looking to get a bit more hands-on then you may want to consider transcription work.
 This involves viewing video footage and writing down every word that is said, usually in an interview setting.
 It’s a bit tedious but super simple and easy to get through.
-You can find so many sites online who require transcription services and the pay isn’t half bad too.
+You can find so many sites online that require transcription services and the pay isn’t half bad too.